Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 1 When does a diaphragmatic hernia need to be operated on – and when not?

-No. Small hiatal hernias without or with mild symptoms do not necessarily require surgery.
-Conservative treatment with medication (for heartburn) and lifestyle changes is often sufficient.
-Surgery is particularly recommended if there are severe symptoms or a dangerous type of hernia (e.g. paraesophageal).
+No. Small hiatal hernias Individuals with no or mild symptoms do not necessarily require surgery.
+Often, conservative treatment with medication (for heartburn) and lifestyle adjustments is sufficient.
+Surgery is primarily recommended when severe symptoms are present or a dangerous hernia type (e.g., paraesophageal) is diagnosed.

-A paraesophageal hernia in particular should be operated on if you have symptoms, as there is a risk of incarceration.
-Your doctor will discuss with you individually whether surgery is necessary.
+A paraesophageal hernia, in particular, should be surgically treated if symptoms are present, as there is a risk of incarceration.
+Your doctor will individually assess with you whether surgery is necessary.

 Remember: Not every diaphragmatic hernia needs surgery – but every large or problematic hernia should be examined by a specialist.